varabyte/kobweb/README.md

 The name of the keyframes block is automatically derived from the property name (here, `ShiftRight` is converted into `"shift-right"`).
 You can then use the `toAnimation` method to convert your collection of keyframes into an animation that uses them, which you can pass into the `Modifier.animation` modifier.

+> [!IMPORTANT]
+> When you declare a `Keyframes` animation, it must be public.
+This is because code gets generated inside a `main.kt`
+> file by the Kobweb Gradle plugin, and that code needs to be able to access your variant in order to register it.
+>
+> In general, it's a good idea to think of animations as global anyway, since technically they all live in a globally
+> applied stylesheet, and you have to make sure that the animation name is unique across your whole application.
+>
+> You can technically make an animation private if you add a bit of boilerplate to handle the registration yourself:
+>
+> ```kotlin
+> @Suppress("PRIVATE_KEYFRAMES")
+> private val SomeAnim by Keyframes { /* ... */ }
+>
+> @InitSilk
+> fun registerPrivateAnim(ctx: InitSilkContext) {
+>   ctx.stylesheet.registerKeyframes(SomeAnim)
+> }
+> ```
+>
+> However, you are encouraged to keep your animations public and let the Kobweb Gradle plugin handle everything for you.

 ### ElementRefScope and raw HTML elements